OneWolfgang/sample_Connector_wifidirect_hotspot/README.md

 This sample connector using Router's ConnectionService aidl api to discover and connect to peer devices.
 It uses android WifiP2pManager to create a p2p group with the current device as the group owner.
 This essentially creates a hotspot that can accept connections from legacy wifi devices as well as other p2p devices.

-It doesn't embed router directly, instead invokes an external router's APIs embedded in another app such as Connector_wifi_intent.
+It doesn't embed router directly, instead invokes an external router's APIs embedded in another app such as ConnectionSettings app.

 1. In AndroidManifest.xml, add the following permission to enable access router APIs: